edwardrixon/MISP-STIX-Converter/README.md

 `cp /path/to/config/misp.login.example /path/to/config/misp.login`

 Then open it and change the variables.
-This is YAML format, so make sure you don't do a silly and format it wrong!
+This is YAML format, so make sure you don't do a silly and format it wrong!"

 </details>
 </details>